 As harvest season approaches and summer winds down, we find ourselves smack dab in the middle of one of the most bountiful produce seasons of the year.
 In September, produce like beans, broccoli, corn, eggplant, peppers, tomatoes, apples, blueberries, grapes, peaches, pears, raspberries, watermelon, and more (I could seriously go on and on) are in season.
 It’s a challenge to go to your farmers market and not leave with armfuls of cucumbers, fistfuls of greens, and maybe one or two pumpkins for good measure.
 But is there any greater woe to the fresh produce-lover than a summer squash getting squashy in the fridge?
 Food waste is a horrible, no-good, very bad thing, but how can the busy fruit-and-veggie lovers among us avoid it from time to time?

 According to studies done to examine North American produce losses, 28% of produce is thrown out at home do to spoilage.
 Food waste is one of the world’s biggest issues, and while much of the work to reduce it needs to be done on the production end, careful shopping and care on the part of the consumer is also a key to keeping those numbers down.
-Here’s how you can start at home.
+Here’s how you can prolong the shelf life of produce in your home.

 High and dry Dry garlic bulbs, lettuce that’s free of condensation, and generally fruit and veggies that have space to breathe will fare better than crowded and—pardon the expression—moist produce.
 Moisture can lead to molding, which is never a tasty addition to your strawberries.
 Thoroughly dry your lettuce and thr0w in a paper towel with the leaves and you’ll definitely see an improvement.
 Of course with that being said, oxygen isn’t exactly the BFF of produce, either.
 So make sure everything is dry and sealed tightly.